Yrsa: Hrólfr Kraki's saga

-In Hrólfr Kraki's saga, Helgi (i.e. Halga) went to the Saxons wanting to woo their warlike queen Oluf.
+In Hrólfr Kraki's saga, Helgi (i.e. Halga) went to the Saxons wanting to woo their warlike Queen Oluf.
 She was, however, not interested and humiliated Helgi by shaving his head and covering him with tar, while he was asleep, and sending him back to his ship.
 Some time later, Helgi returned and through a ruse, he kidnapped the queen for a while during which time he made her pregnant.

 Having returned to her kingdom, the queen bore a child, a girl which she named Yrsa after her dog.
 Yrsa was sent to live as a shepherd, until she was 12 years old, when she met her father Helgi who fell in love with her, not knowing it was his daughter.
 Oluf kept quiet about the parentage and saw it as her revenge that Helgi would wed his own daughter.
 Helgi and Yrsa had the son Hrólfr Kraki (Hroðulf).

-Learning that Helgi and Yrsa lived happily together, queen Oluf travelled to Denmark to tell her daughter the truth.
+Learning that Helgi and Yrsa lived happily together, Queen Oluf travelled to Denmark to tell her daughter the truth.
 Yrsa was shocked and although Helgi wanted their relationship to remain as it was, Yrsa insisted on leaving him to live alone.
 She was later taken by the Swedish king Aðils (Eadgils) as his queen, which made Helgi even unhappier.

 Missing Yrsa, Helgi went to Uppsala to fetch her, but was killed by Aðils in battle.
 Yrsa was naturally upset that the man who was closest to her was killed by her husband, and promised Aðils that his berserkers would all be slain if she could help it.
 She was no happier in the king's company and she was not interested in making up with him either.
 Later, when a young Swedish warrior named Svipdag arrived to test his skills, she greatly supported him in his fights with the berserkers who eventually were all slain.
-Svipdag chose not to remain with king Aðils and instead he sought service with Yrsa's son Hrólfr who had succeeded Helgi as the king of Denmark.
+Svipdag chose not to remain with King Eadils and instead he sought service with Yrsa's son Hrólfr who had succeeded Helgi as the king of Denmark.